saicbm98/QueSense---AI-powered-customer-ticketing/README.md

 - Brand tone description
 - Product docs or FAQ text

-The result is shown in an editable text area with clear “AI generated” labeling.
+The result is shown in an editable text area with clear "AI generated" labeling.

 ---